quintype/quintype-amp/docs-src/tutorials/subscriptions.md

 To integrate this feature, follow the below steps -

+1. Upgrade the frameowork and SEO to @quintype/framework@4.3.0 and @quintype/seo@1.38.23 or more respectively.
-1. The `amp-subscriptions` component must be configured using JSON configuration.
+2. The `amp-subscriptions` component must be configured using JSON configuration.

 |          Property           |     value     |        Description                                     |